Skip to content

 General

 The tool is a free web app developed by Eurac Research to support the development of sustainable cooling strategies for buildings.
 This includes boosting the use of outdoor air to cool buildings whenever possible.
+The tool uses the VentiCoolPy library as its calculation engine.
 The Ventilative Cooling (VC) Tool is intended as a preliminary assessment resource to support early-stage design decisions related to passive cooling strategies.
 While the method provides valuable insights into the potential of ventilative cooling under typical conditions, it is essential to acknowledge its inherent limitations.
 This tool relies on simplified assumptions, including the use of uniform air temperature and the omission of complex thermal dynamics.
 As such, it is not suitable for detailed analyses in spaces where:

 • Thermal stratification, solar gain patterns, or heat storage effects play a significant role;